theshreek/theshreek/README.md

 - 👋 Hi, I’m @theshreek
-- 👀 I’m interested in Web Application
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA, SpringBoot
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me @theshreek at linkedin